hackerone/express-js-presentation/slides/slide-13-0.md

 Note:
 You can use expressjs with any of the nodejs database drivers.

-Or you could use an odm like above.
+Or you could use an odm like mongoose. using an ODM gives you some cool features like input validation, pre-save post-save events and a bunch of cool features.

 Things that we'll need to care about, when handling database operations is
 - all the database operations are asynchronous
 - we'll be getting into the callback sooner than we think.